-If you have existing assets – like equities or funds – sitting outside an ISA and are unable to use all your allowance this year, think about how you might wrap them up within an ISA.
-It is worth making the most of the ISA perks – gains are free of tax and you are saved the hassle of reporting them on your tax return.
+If you have existing assets – like direct equities or equity funds – sitting outside an ISA and are unable to use all your allowance this year, think about how you might wrap them up within an ISA.
+It is worth making the most of the ISA perks – no additional tax on income and gains are free of tax.
+You are also saved the hassle of reporting ISA income and gains on your tax return.

-Unfortunately, you will have to sell these assets first, which may trigger Capital Gains Tax (CGT).
+Unfortunately, you will have to sell assets before moving into the ISA wrapper, which may trigger Capital Gains Tax (CGT).
 You can then repurchase the same investment – or buy something different – within an ISA.
-Be careful though – when markets are this volatile, any time out of the market can be costly.
+Be careful, though – when markets are this volatile, any time out of the market can be costly.

-You can also “Bed & Spouse”, which means that you can sell investments held outside your ISA and rebuy them in an ISA in your spouse or civil partner’s name to make the most of their ISA allowance.
+You can also ‘Bed & Spouse/Civil Partner’, which means that you can sell investments held outside your ISA and rebuy them in an ISA in your spouse or civil partner’s name to make the most of their ISA allowance.

 Children cannot own shares except through a Junior ISA (JISA) or a pension, which has to be opened by the parent or guardian.
-You can invest £4,368 in a JISA and the money is locked in till the child is 18, at which point they can take control of it.
-From April this will rise to £9,000.
-You may want to set up a standing order for next year’s JISA contributions and start investing regularly.
+You can invest £9,000 in a JISA this year – that is more than twice what you could invest last year (£4,368).
+The money is locked in till the child is 18, at which point they can take control of it.

 There are several caveats.
 Perhaps the most important is the tapered allowance trap.
 This reduces your pension contributions allowance by £1 for every £2 that your income – which includes earnings, rental incomes and other investment income – takes you over £150,000 (£240,000 in 2020/21).
-It can get fiendishly technical but the tax benefits of paying into a pension and exploiting carry forward can be so substantial that it is worth taking professional advice and soon.
+It can get fiendishly technical, but the tax benefits of paying into a pension can be so substantial that it is worth taking professional advice – and soon.

-You can also make contributions of £3,600 into a pension scheme for a spouse, civil partner or child if they have no earnings of their own and still enjoy the basic rate of relief.
-So if you contribute £2,880, HMRC will top it up to £3,600.
+You can also make contributions of £3,600 into a pension scheme for a spouse or civil partner (under 75) or child if they have no earnings of their own and still enjoy the basic rate of relief.
+So a contribution of £2,880 net will be topped up to £3,600 by HMRC.

-You can gift assets to a spouse or civil partner, without triggering CGT.
-They can then sell some too and, assuming they are not using their allowance with disposals of their own, you have effectively doubled your CGT allowance.
-In our example, it would mean only £16,000 is liable for CGT.
+You can gift assets to a spouse or civil partner without triggering CGT.
+They can then sell some, too – and, assuming they are not using their allowance with disposals of their own, you have effectively doubled your CGT allowance.
+In our example this would mean only £15,400 is liable for CGT.
 Gifting is particularly useful if your partner pays tax at a lower rate.

 Of course, you do not have to dispose of assets all in one go.
-You might sell up to the limit of your CGT allowance, and then sort the remainder after April 5th when you have a fresh allowance.
-The allowance rises to £12,300 in 2020/21.
+You might sell up to the limit of your CGT allowance and then sort the remainder after April 5th, when you have a fresh allowance.

 Giving money away